-Student's FTE calculation differs depending on the type of enrollment they are enrolled in pursuant to WAC $\underline{392-121-122}$.
+Student's FTE calculation differs depending on the type of enrollment they are enrolled in as defined in WAC 392-121-122.

-Pursuant to WAC 392-121-011, FTE is rounded to the nearest two decimal places.
+As defined in WAC 392-121-011, FTE is rounded to the nearest two decimal places.
 Rounding of student FTE should follow the general rule: a decimal ending in five or more is rounded up; a decimal ending in four or less is rounded down.